Before the current, rather liberal tax advantages for home ownership, many older people delayed or declined marriage or remarriage “for tax purposes.”

 In this case, the same-sex couple jointly purchased houses in areas of Los Angeles and Palm Springs.
 They used the Palm Springs house for vacations and weekends and the L.A. home as their primary residence.
-The outstanding mortgage principal balances for the two houses exceeded $2 million in 2006 and 2007, and the outstanding principal balance on a joint home equity loan exceeded $200,000.
+The outstanding mortgage principal balances for the two houses exceeded $2 million, and the outstanding principal balance on a joint home equity loan exceeded $200,000.

-In filing their federal income tax returns for 2006 and 2007, they each claimed interest deductions for interest attributable to a $1 million mortgage balance and a $100,000 home equity loan balance, effectively asserting that each could use the full interest deduction allowance.
+In filing their federal income tax returns, they each claimed interest deductions for interest attributable to $1 million mortgage balance and $100,000 home equity loan balance, effectively asserting that each could use the full interest deduction allowance.

 According to the case, the IRS sent both people deficiency notices, disallowing a substantial portion of their interest deductions.
 It maintained that the $1 million and $100,000 caps were applied per residence, not per taxpayer.

-The Taxpayer Relief Act of 1997 changed not only the $125,000, one-time home sale exclusion for persons over 55, but also the “rollover replacement rule.”
+The Taxpayer Relief Act of 1997 changed not only the $125,000, one-time home sale exclusion for people over 55 years of age, but also the “rollover replacement rule.”
 Under the old law, a taxpayer could defer any gain on the sale of a principal residence by buying or building a home of equal or greater value within 24 months of the sale of the first home.
 Tax on the gain was not eliminated, but merely “rolled over” into the new residence, reducing the tax basis of the new home.

 In order to qualify for the $250,000 exclusion ($500,000 for married couples), taxpayers must have owned and used the property as a principal residence for two out of five years prior to the date of sale.
 Second, they must not have used this same exclusion in the two-year period prior to the sale.
 So, the only limit on the number of times a taxpayer can claim this exclusion is once in any two-year period.